Easy and Inexpensive Wall Art

 I saw the coolest wall decor in one of the high-end catalogs.
 I nearly choked on the price – $299.00!!
 Granted, the inspiration piece is described as being hand carved and is approximately 79″ long, but wow!
 I knew I could create something similar for a fraction of the cost!

 I had some old door frames I built and never used.
 I figured they would make great wall art!
 The wallpaper I used is an awesome embossed and paintable pattern by Martha Stewart.
-Today, I’ll share my idea on creating this cool, decorative piece!
+Today, I’ll share my idea on how to make DIY art with wallpaper and create this cool, decorative piece!

 - Frame constructed of 1x3s